What are the Basic Requirements for a Payday Loan?

 Some — but not all — payday lenders may also require a Social Security number.

-In other words, almost anyone who has a job and is older than 18 can qualify for a payday loan.
-Many payday loan applications are approved within minutes.
+Pro tip: In other words, almost anyone who has a job will qualify for a payday loan.

 Pro tip: Beware of any lender that issues title loans and offers check cashing services.
 Even though it may not refer to itself as a payday lender, it could be issuing payday loans in disguise.